JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 You can now monitor, modify, or drop that traffic.

 Since we want to monitor consumption and not disrupt it, we turn on IP forwarding.
-This is very efficient -- it built into the kernel.
+This is very efficient: it is built into the kernel.

 **Strengths and limitations.**